xiaoxin0515/Final-Project/README.md

 # 590PR Final_Project

 # Each teammates' commitment
+### Xianzhuo Cao: Choosing the code and understanding it thoroughly, then make some improvements in the algorithm and the code.
+Coding in the simulation part.
+### Xiaoxin Wang: Comimg up with the idea fo Gomoku.
+Searching for appropriate algorithm and code for the simulation.
+Coding in the simulation part.
+### Wendi Zhang:  Searching for the appropriate algorithm and code, do the testing for the code and the simulation.
+Making the powerpoint for the presentation.
 # Explanation for all files in github
 ### Monte Carlo.ppt: This is the powerpoint for the presentation.
 ### play_with_AI.py : This is the python program in which you can play with a AI with tree depth of 3